Current Research Studies

 - Have relapsed or refractory pre-B acute lymphoblastic leukemia (ALL) or other CD19+ or CD22+ acute leukemia or CD19+ non-Hodgkin lymphoma.
 It is not open to young people with other leukemias or other childhood cancers.

 Researchers use many other factors to decide whether a patient can take part in a study (inclusion criteria) or cannot take part (exclusion criteria).
 The study team at Seattle Children’s can explain what these factors mean for you or your child.

-You can read the complete PLAT-05 study protocol on clinicaltrials.gov.
+You can read more about the PLAT-05 study on clinicaltrials.gov.